 Jacques Adam: they develop when a particular group or part of this group is stressed or weakened.
 Because of war, overpopulation, famine, misery, pollution.
 Because a group is like a body.
 If it is not in good health, it is likely to develop new ailments.
 It takes crises to put things back in place or make them go away.

-René Georg: you are right but when a group lives badly for one reason or another, it seems that some of its people are becoming sensitive to new evils.
-Once the virus has found a way to develop, it begins to proliferate and passes from individuals to individuals according to its own propagation method.
-These are historical forces which influence the appearance of things, but these forces need individuals to be updated.
+René Georg: you are right but because the group does not live well for one reason or another, it has to find a solution.
+Some therefore become sensitive to these new ailments and once the virus has found a way to develop, it passes from individuals to individuals according to its own method of propagation.
+These are historical forces that influence the appearance of things, but these forces need individuals to be updated.
 However, they do not care about individuals.

 Jacques Adam: it’s a mixture of chance and necessity.
 Chance because it takes an unhealthy individual to meet a carrier, a necessity because the group in general has been in imbalance for a while and the virus will be the opportunity to remedy this imbalance.